-What you need to know about a COVID-19 vaccine
+What you need to know about COVID-19 vaccines

 Answers to some of the most common questions about coronavirus vaccines

 Vaccines teach our immune system to build specific antibodies against disease-causing viruses and bacteria or their toxins.
 Your body becomes armed to fight these without ever having to become sick first.
-So, in the future when the body encounters the viruses or bacteria against which vaccines are made it already knows how to defeat them.
+So, when the body encounters the viruses or bacteria against which vaccines are made it already knows how to defeat them.

 Several types of COVID-19 vaccines have been developed, or are in development, including:

-Inactivated or weakened virus vaccines, which use a form of the virus that has been inactivated or weakened so it does not cause disease, but still generates an immune response.
+- Inactivated or weakened virus vaccines, which use a form of the virus that has been inactivated or weakened so it does not cause disease, but still generates an immune response.

-Protein-based vaccines, which use harmless fragments of proteins or protein shells that mimic the COVID-19 virus to safely generate an immune response.
+- Protein-based vaccines, which use harmless fragments of proteins or protein shells that mimic the COVID-19 virus to safely generate an immune response.

-Viral vector vaccines, which use a harmless virus that carries the coronavirus proteins to safely generate an immune response.
+- Viral vector vaccines, which use a harmless virus that carries the coronavirus proteins to safely generate an immune response.

-Nucleic acid (mRNA) vaccines use genetically engineered RNA to generate a protein that itself safely prompts an immune response.
+- Nucleic acid (mRNA) vaccines use genetically engineered RNA to generate a protein that itself safely prompts an immune response.

 No. None of the current vaccines contain the live virus that causes COVID-19.
 This means that a vaccine cannot make us sick with COVID-19.
 Mild symptoms reported by vaccinated persons (pain, skin redness at the injection site, headache and fever) are only proof that your immune system is activated.